 APPEND hint is used on import to speed the copying of the data into the database.
 The representation of data for direct path data and external table data is the same in a dump file.
 Therefore, Data Pump might use the direct path mechanism at export time, but use external tables when the data is imported into the target database.
 Similarly, Data Pump might use external tables for the export, but use direct path for the import.

 In particular, Data Pump uses external tables in the following situations:

-Loading and unloading very large tables and partitions in situations where it is advantageous to use parallel SQL capabilities
+Loading and unloading very large tables and partitions in situations where parallel SQL can be used to advantage